inanimatestructure--/PhoneNumberList/README.md

 ## Then just sit back and wait a bit, it takes a while.
 You'll end up with a file called gp_phone_list.csv in C:\phone_temp\real folder.

+## If you would like to change how many times the batch file loops through the directories change the
+    %num% == value
+on line 14 of run.bat